 - 4.9.
 All Members and staff have a general responsibility for taking reasonable action to provide for the security of the assets under their control and for ensuring that the use of these resources is legal, is properly authorised, benefits the council and represents value for money. - 4.10.
-The Director of Finance will ensure that there are sufficient arrangements in place to protect the County Council against insurable risks.
+The Executive Director for Finance will ensure that there are sufficient arrangements in place to protect the council against insurable risks.